DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 - `filter`, which allows to filter a collection by a predicate.
 In our case we are filtering by an object (`statusFilter`) which will specify the property and its value we are filtering by.

+For the checkbox we are using the `ng-model` directive to bind the value of the checkbox to a variable whithin the application scope.
+Since we are using the `ng-repeat` directive, each instance of the repetition is given its own scope (which consist of the current item), so we are bounding the value of the checkbox to the property "done" of the current todo item.
+We are also binding the execution of the function `toggleDone()` (which receives the current item as the first argument) on `change` events occurring to the checkbox.

+Regarding the label we are binding the execution of the function `editTodo()` (which receives the current item as the first argument) on
+`double click` events occurring to the label using the `ng-dblclick` directive.
+We are also dynamically assigning the class "done" to the element on the basis of the value of the `done` property of the binded
+`todo` item.
+The value of the label is displayed by evaluating the expression `{{todo.text}}` for the current todo item.

+For the `form` element we are binding the execution of the `saveTodo()` function to `submit` events of the form with the `ng-submit` directive.
+We are also dynamically assigning the class `hidden` to the form depending on the value of the expression `todo != editedTodo`, where `todo` and `editedTodo` are variables in our application's scope.

+Last, for the form's inner `input` element, we are binding the value of the textbox to a variable whithin the application scope.
+Again, since we are using the `ng-repeat` directive, each instance of the repetition is given its own scope (which consist of the current item), so we are bounding the value of the textbox to the property `text` of the current todo item.
+With the `ng-blur` directive we are binding the execution of the `saveTodo()` function (which receives the current todo and the string
+`'blur'` as arguments) when the input field loses focus (`onblur`).
+With `ng-trim` directive we are disabling the automatic trimming of the input text, while with `set-focus` we are setting a custom directive to set the focus on the element, which will be executed when the expression '`todo == editedTodo`' evaluates to `true`.

 The full code for the `index.html` is available at:

 <https://github.com/DocBrown85/angularjs-todo-application/blob/master/index.html>

 ## The Controller